Invoice Factoring for Home Healthcare

 Home health care companies are often in the unique position of having provided goods and services, but will not be paid for a long period of time.
 This is a problem when expenses such as payroll need to be paid often—the funds are there, just not available yet.

-Factoring is a way to unlock cash that’s tied up in accounts receivable and get an advance right away.
+Factoring of receivables is a way to unlock cash that’s tied up and get an advance right away.
 For home health care companies where cash flow is vital to success, medical accounts receivable factoring can be the difference between staying in business and floundering.

 For providers of medical service such as home health care companies, factoring medical receivables is often the key to business success.
 It can free up cash for use in other areas of operation and alleviate the waiting period of long invoice terms.
 Get in contact with Factor Finders today to see if you qualify.